Desert Eagle: Design

-The rotating bolt has three radial locking lugs (the fourth lug is only for pushing the next round in the chamber), with the extractor on the right-hand side fitting where the fifth lug would be, and strongly resembles the seven-lug bolt of the M16 series of rifles, while the fixed gas cylinder and moving piston resemble those of the Ruger Mini-14 carbine (the original patent used a captive piston similar to the M14 rifle).
+The rotating bolt has three radial locking lugs (the fourth lug is only for pushing the next round into the chamber), with the extractor on the right-hand side fitting where the fifth lug would be, and strongly resembles the seven-lug bolt of the M16 series of rifles, while the fixed gas cylinder and moving piston resemble those of the Ruger Mini-14 carbine (the original patent used a captive piston similar to the M14 rifle).

 The advantage of the gas operation is that it allows the use of far more powerful cartridges than traditional semi-automatic pistol designs.
 Thus, it allows the Desert Eagle to compete in an area that had previously been dominated by magnum revolvers.
 Downsides of the gas-operated mechanism are the large size of the Desert Eagle, and the fact that it discourages the use of unjacketed lead bullets, as lead particles sheared off during firing can clog the gas release tap, preventing proper function.

 Switching a Desert Eagle to another chambering requires only that the correct barrel, bolt assembly, and magazine be installed.
 Thus, a conversion to fire other cartridges can be quickly accomplished.
-The rim diameter of the .50 AE (Action Express) is the same as the .44 Remington Magnum cartridge, consequently, only a barrel and magazine change is required to convert a .44 Desert Eagle to the larger, more powerful, .50 AE round.
+Because the rim diameter of the .50 AE (Action Express) is the same as that of the .44 Remington Magnum cartridge, only a barrel and magazine change is required to convert a .44 Desert Eagle to the larger, more powerful .50 AE round.
 The most popular barrel length is 6 in (152 mm), although a 10 in (254 mm) barrel is available.
 The Mark XIX barrels are machined with integral scope mounting bases, simplifying the process of adding a pistol scope.

 The Desert Eagle is fed with a detachable magazine.
 Magazine capacity is nine rounds in .357 Magnum, eight rounds in .44 Magnum, and seven rounds in .50 Action Express.
 The Desert Eagle's barrel features polygonal rifling.
 The pistol is primarily used for hunting, target shooting, and silhouette shooting.